BroadleafCommerce/blc-authorizenet/docs/Authorize.net-Quick-Start.md

 At this point, all the configuration should be complete and you are now ready to test your integration with Authorize.net.
 Add something to your cart and proceed with checkout.

 > Note: When checking out, make sure that your credit card expiration date is in the form of MM-YYYY.

+> Note: To view transactions, go to the [Authorize.net Sandbox](https://sandbox.authorize.net/) and click on "Search" at the top.
+You can view both settled and unsettled transactions this way.